sofianemdm/StarkNet/README.md

 nile compile
 ```

-#### Comment: Replace and specify the above direction with: `starknet-compile contracts/Evaluator.cairo` and then specify you must deploy this contract first using the instructions in /deploy/deploying.txt
+#### Comment: Replace and specify the above direction with: `nile compile contracts/Evaluator.cairo` and then specify you must deploy this contract first using the instructions in /deploy/deploying.txt.
+Compilation still uses Nile.

 - To convert data to felt use the [`utils.py`](utils.py) script